Meet Our Team

 Cindy Shotton

 Cindy Shotton is the office manager for FYIdaho.
 She has been with us since 2005, not counting two brief retirements.
 Cindy has deep empathy for families struggling with mental health issues, as she and her family have lived experience.
 She firmly believes in the mission and vision of our organization and has long been proud to be part of it.
 Most of her spare time is spent keeping up with her son, daughter-in-law and their 2 children and all their activities.
 She also frequently travels to Canada, while working for us remotely, to visit her daughter and son-in-law and their 4 young grandchildren who live in Victoria, B.C.
-She has a strong commitment to the mission of IFF as she has lived experience within her own world and the ones she loves.
-Her natural ability to be empathetic and supportive drives her to be a part of the IFF community.
+She has a strong commitment to the mission of FYIdaho as she has lived experience within her own world and the ones she loves.
+Her natural ability to be empathetic and supportive drives her to be a part of the FYIdaho community.

 Youth Programs Coordinator